This Is the Healthiest Oil for Frying Food

 Pan-frying won’t get your food quite as crispy as deep-frying, but it uses significantly less oil.
 It also requires lower temperatures, making it ideal for fats with smoke points at 350° F or lower.
 We generally try to reach for monounsaturated fats when pan-frying.
 These healthy fats are liquid at room temperature (as compared to saturated fat like lard, butter and coconut oil that are solid at room temp).
 Our favorite healthy fats for pan-frying are avocado oil, canola oil and olive oil.

-Healthy cooking oils don’t end at frying; read on to learn about the healthiest oil for sauteing, roasting veggies or making stews.
+Healthy cooking oils don’t end at frying; read on to learn about healthy oils you should keep in your pantry.